uzochukwuV/May-The-Flow-Be-With-You/README.md

 Looking to form a team for one of the weekly challenges or stay ontop of the latest?
 Join our [telegram chat](https://t.me/flow_world_tour).

 ## Overview
-Welcome to the "May the Flow be with You" campaign - a month-long vibe coding hackathon on Flow!
+Welcome to the "May the Flow be with You" campaign - a month-long vibe coding challenge on Flow!
 Starting May 4th, participants will build exciting projects across four themed weeks, competing for weekly prizes and a major end-of-month jackpot.

 ## Campaign Details
 - **Duration**: May 4-31, 2025